AnshumaanSV/SearchEZ/README.md

 What's New?
 1. Updated cleaner UI!
 2. Actual price and buy link of the desired product added.
+3. Handled certain cases of Amazon and Flipkart not opening buy link.
+4. Temporarily fixed Amazon showing "Product not found".

 For next patch:
 1. Few new websites will be added.
 2. Currently the program is not at all handled for wrong links, so you may get wrong product.
 To be soon fixed.
-3. Issue with Amazon showing "Product not found" will be investigated
+3. Issue with Amazon showing "Product not found" will be further investigated.